 Water sample collections will be taken at the same 7 stations in the lower Chesapeake Bay and the 7 stations in the four rivers as mentioned above.
 These will be sub-samples taken from the same carboys containing the composite water used for the phytoplankton collections.
 Sub-samples will be taken from composite collections from both the upper and lower regions of the water column as described above.
 A 125 ml sub-sample, each containing 2 ml of glutaraldehyde, will be collected from each of the four carboys in Nalgene plastic bottles.
-The station information is placed on each bottle label, and the bottles are then placed on ice in an ice cooler until their return to the phytoplankton laboratory. phytoplankton supervisor is responsible for the labeling of the bottles, their custody, and storage in the phytoplankton laboratory, where they are placed under refrigeration.
-A total of 336 picoplankton samples will be collected annually from the Bay stations and 224 from the tributary stations to total 560 annually.
+The station information is placed on each bottle label, and the bottles are then placed on ice in an ice cooler until their return to the phytoplankton laboratory. Α total of 336 picoplankton samples will be collected annually from the Bay stations and 224 from the tributary stations to total 560 annually.